jmyers7/book/_build/html/_sources/chapters/10-optim.md

 The sense in which the negative derivative "points downhill" is made precise by our observation that it is positive if the point $(\theta_0,J(\theta_0))$ sits on a decreasing portion of the graph of $J(\theta)$, and it is negative if $(\theta_0,J(\theta_0))$ is on an increasing portion of the graph.
 The role of the learning rate $\alpha$ is to scale down the magnitude of the negative derivative so that the gradient step in the update rule does not cause $\theta_1$ to "overshoot" a nearby minimizer.

-Let's run the GD algorithm four times, with various settings of the parameters:
+Let's run the gradient algorithm four times, with various settings of the parameters:

 ```{code-cell} ipython3
 :tags: [hide-input]